News & Insights

 Each year at its annual meeting, the Society for Neuroscience recognizes outstanding neuroscientists who have strongly added to public education and awareness about the field.
 The Dana Foundation sponsors these awards.
-This year’s award was presented to Dr. Norbert Myslinski, professor of Neuroscience at the University of Maryland, Baltimore, and founder of the International Brain Bee.
+This year’s award was presented to Norbert Myslinski, Ph.D., professor of neuroscience at the University of Maryland, Baltimore, and founder of the International Brain Bee.

 Q: Was it a conscious decision to do a lot of education and outreach, as well as research?

-A. The idea of the Brain Bee started in my basement.
-When the Dana Alliance for Brain Initiatives initiated Brain Awareness Week (BAW), I felt that the Brain Bee would be an excellent way to inspire and motivate young men and women to pursue careers in neuroscience.
+The idea of the Brain Bee started in my basement.
+When the Dana Alliance for Brain Initiatives initiated Brain Awareness Week, I felt that the Brain Bee would be an excellent way to inspire and motivate young men and women to pursue careers in neuroscience.
 It would be a fun competition that was challenging but not overwhelming.
 Its first year in Maryland was a big success.
-I then contacted 12 other directors of BAW activities in the United States and Canada and created a network of Brain Bees and a second level international championship.
-Soon other countries such as India and Australia joined.
+I then contacted 12 other directors of Brain Awareness Week activities in the United States and Canada and created a network of Brain Bees and a second-level international championship.
+Soon, other countries, such as India and Australia, joined.
 So many other countries joined that we had to add an intermediate national level of competition.
 All the national champions are now invited to the World Championship that is held in a different country annually.
 Through the years, Florence, Italy; Cape Town, South Africa; Cairns, Australia; Vienna, Austria; Toronto, Canada; Copenhagen, Denmark; Washington, DC, and others have been venues for the World Championship.
 We have now grown to more than 50 countries.

-A. The International Brain Bee was modeled after a component of my High School Biomedical Research Summer Program.
-Funded by NIH, this program provided full-time hands-on experiences in University of Maryland medical laboratories for under-represented minorities.
+The International Brain Bee was modeled after a component of my High School Biomedical Research Summer Program.
+Funded by NIH, this program provided full-time, hands-on experiences in University of Maryland medical laboratories for underrepresented communities.
 The students would give weekly presentations on what they were doing in their labs.
 They would then compete with each other on their knowledge of what was given.
 Ideas about some of my other neuroscience education programs came from many sources including such inspirational educators as Dr. Paul Aravich and Dr. Eric Chudler, or organizations such as the Faculty for Undergraduate Neuroscience.